Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 The detail of the awards can be given on request at the time of race bib distribution.

-By “Finisher” one means all the participants reaching the Finishing Line before 21:00on September 26th 2020.
+By “Finisher” one means all the participants reaching the Finishing Line before 21:00 on September 25th 2021.

 In the context of the values of solidarity and for the protection of the environment of the EcoTrail Wicklow it has seemed natural for the organisation to associate itself with a project for the environment.